PostHog/posthog.com/contents/blog/mobile-session-replay.md

 If you've ever tried to record your screen on an older phone, you would know its impact on performance.
 Apps take longer to load, animations become choppy, reactivity degrades, and your phone heats up.

-Developers don't know what devices their users are on, so they need to be especially careful about performance.
+Developers need to support a wide range of devices, so they need to be especially careful about performance.
 Anything that degrades user experience is not an option for many developers.

 ### 3. Privacy

-To protect users privacy, developers often mask and exclude sensitive information.
+To protect user privacy, developers often mask and exclude sensitive information.
 The tricky part of this is identifying what information is sensitive.

 Web apps rely on the DOM to do this.
 The DOM provides a hierarchical tree structure that represents and uniquely identifies elements.
 The web also has standardized elements, like `<input type="password">`.
 Combining these makes it easier to identify, mask, and exclude sensitive elements on the web.